WHO ARE WE?

 WHAT IS REQUIRED TO BE A BOARD MEMBER?

 Board members are volunteers, so a passion for historical fiction and for the conference are extremely important, as is dedication to seeing a commitment through to completion.
 Board members must have excellent interpersonal, organizational, and time management skills and should feel comfortable taking initiative and working with minimal supervision.
 Board members must be comfortable with learning new technologies as the conference adapts to suit its attendees.

-Board members must be team players; seven people don’t always see eye-to-eye on everything, but majority consensus rules, and each Board member must be willing to respect that and carry on accordingly.
+Board members must be team players; eight people don’t always see eye-to-eye on everything, but majority consensus rules, and each Board member must be willing to respect that and carry on accordingly.
 Board members must make every effort to be present for all meetings and to undertake their duties and responsibilities in a timely fashion.
 Board members may need to be prepared to take time off of work to attend the annual on-site meetings.

 Board members need to be prepared to make a significant contribution of their time and energy in the six months leading up to the conference.
 Board members should be prepared to work during the conference, though they will have opportunities to enjoy the conference as attendees.

 It’s important to note that Board members also get to have fun!
 In addition to our monthly meetings, we’ve had virtual happy hours, we’ve attended webinars together, we’ve spent time together outside of conference duties, we’ve had a lot of laughs, and we’ve become more like a family.
-Board members can also look forward to the many friendly and industry connections they will make in service to the conference.
+Board members can also look forward to forging friendships and industry connections they will make in service to the conference.
 Board members enjoy a spirit of camaraderie and accomplishment in knowing that they helped create a phenomenal experience for conference attendees and take pride in organizing THE conference for historical fiction!

 If you have any questions, please email Conference Chair Jenny Q: email@example.com